clarkmit/DepPre/README.md

   - Cross-Validation using K-Folds to prevent overfitting and provide nested validation
   - Handles mixed data types (continuous, categorical, ordinal)
   - Variables organized around missing data which were collected and assesed at different time points
-  - Advanced interaction assesment, including option to specify domain-specific categories for analysis
+  - Advanced interaction assesment, including additional metrics to adjust for model complexity and options to specify domain-specific categories for analysis
   - Additionally organized feature-sets arranged across a spectrum of objective to subjective measurements

 ## Requirements